Austinkkk3/Bob-Dev-Day-Track-C/BUILD_GUIDE_SIMPLE.md

 ## What This Application Does

-✅ Upload up to 10 PDF receipts (hotels, flights, meals, car rentals)/ ✅ Auto-detect document type from filename/
+✅ Upload up to 10 PDF receipts (hotels, flights, meals, car rentals)
+✅ Auto-detect document type from filename
-✅ Extract structured expense data using IBM watsonx.ai Granite 3 LLM/ ✅ Display results in a table with 8 columns/
+✅ Extract structured expense data using IBM watsonx.ai Granite 3 LLM
+✅ Display results in a table with 8 columns
-✅ Show 4 metric cards (Files Processed, Line Items, Total Amount, Avg Confidence)/ ✅ Generate 3 interactive Plotly charts (by vendor, by category, by document type)/ ✅ Export data to CSV/
+✅ Show 4 metric cards (Files Processed, Line Items, Total Amount, Avg Confidence)
+✅ Generate 4 interactive Plotly charts (by vendor, by category, by document type)
+✅ Export data to CSV
-✅ Generate an AI-written plain-English summary of your trip expenses/
+✅ Generate an AI-written plain-English summary of your trip expenses

 ---